atomist-skills/github-branch-deletion-skill/README.md

     request
 -   Your choice of deletion policy — merge or close and merge

+Additionally, this skill can list stale branches in chat and offer to clean up those branches.
+This is triggered on a daily schedule and will post stale branches to linked channels or manually via running `@atomist list stale branches` from chat.

 # Branches deleted, automatically, every time.

 ![Branch deleted](docs/images/pr-branch-deleted.png)